EK4700/spring-boot-realworld-example-app/README.md

 [![Actions](https://github.com/gothinkster/spring-boot-realworld-example-app/workflows/Java%20CI/badge.svg)](https://github.com/gothinkster/spring-boot-realworld-example-app/actions)

-> ### Spring boot + MyBatis codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.
+> ### Spring boot + MyBatis codebase containing real-world examples (CRUD, auth, advanced patterns, etc) that adhere to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.

-This codebase was created to demonstrate a fully fledged full-stack application built with Spring boot + Mybatis including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully-fledged full-stack application built with Spring boot + Mybatis including CRUD operations, authentication, routing, pagination, and more.

-For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.
+For more information on how this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

 # *NEW* GraphQL Support

 Following some DDD principles.
 REST or GraphQL is just a kind of adapter.
 And the domain layer will be consistent all the time.
-So this repository implement GraphQL and REST at the same time.
+So this repository implements GraphQL and REST at the same time.

 The GraphQL schema is https://github.com/gothinkster/spring-boot-realworld-example-app/blob/master/src/main/resources/schema/schema.graphqls and the visualization looks like below.